$\pi_\texttt{RL}$: Online RL Fine-tuning for Flow-based Vision-Language-Action Models: Insights from Large-Scale RL Training

-In this subsection, we elaborate on some empirical insights we gained during RL training.
+In this section, we elaborate on some empirical insights we gained during RL training.

 \textbf{Hyperparameters.} According to the hyperparameters ablation detailed in \cref{subsec:hyperparameters}, the performance disparity between the train and eval performance of the initial SFT checkpoint warrants close attention.
-If this disparity is significant, we recommend either reducing the noise magnitude or increasing the number of denoising steps to mitigate the performance degradation caused by the discrepancy between deterministic and stochastic action generation.
+If this disparity is significant, we recommend either reducing the noise magnitude or increasing the number of denoising steps to mitigate the performance loss when shifting from deterministic to stochastic execution.
 Furthermore, as previously established, lower noise levels yield larger gradients, requiring a smaller learning rate to maintain training stability.

 We also observed that when train performance improves steadily while eval performance oscillates, increasing the number of denoising steps can help alleviate this, benefiting from reduced divergence in the action distributions between the deterministic and stochastic action generation processes.
 Regarding the action chunk, we empirically found that long-horizon tasks benefit from larger chunk sizes.
 For instance, we set the chunk size to 10 for LIBERO-Long and 5 for the other sub-tasks.